nwcadence/java-dev-vsts/labs/Maven Package Management with VSTS and Jenkins.md

 Clone the Repo and Configure Package Management
 -----------------------------------------------

-Before getting to the build, you will need to clone the code from GitHub into VSTS, create the Maven Package Feed and then update the Maven settings file in the project to specify where to publish the package to.
+Before getting to the build, you will need to create the Maven Package Feed and then update the Maven settings file in the project to specify where to publish the package to.
 All these instructions are in the [Maven Package Management with VSTS Team Build](./Maven%20Package%20Management%20with%20VSTS%20Team%20Build.md).
 Please complete the following exercises from that lab:

-- Importing the MyShuttleCalc code from GitHub into VSTS
 - Create a Maven Package Feed
-- Clone the MyShuttleCalc repo
 - Create a Maven Settings File with the Feed Credentials

 ### Create an SSH Key for Git authentication